faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 In case of retry and broker restart the idempotence prevents duplicates.
 The message was saved by the leader and replicated by followers (2/2').
-The producer retries sending to the new leader, which already has a proper in-memory state built from the log.
-The leader will reject duplicates.
+The producer retries sending to the new leader, which already has a proper in-memory state built from the log. **The leader will reject duplicates**.
 The producer gets `DuplicateSequenceException`, but it can ignore that, and skip the message.

 ![idempotence-fencing]({{site.baseurl}}/img/transactions/idempotence-fencing.png)